Real Estate School & Program Options

 Closely related to property managers are community or homeowner association managers.
 They help ensure that homeowners within a neighborhood governed by such an association follow rules and maintain certain standards related to things like architectural design, yard appearance, pets, and safety measures.
-In this area of real estate, salary earnings averaged $71,730 in 2018.
-But the highest earners within the field made over $126,200.2
+OEWS program data shows that in this area of real estate, median salary earnings were $59,230 in 2021.* But the highest earners within the field made over $124,680.

 4. Mortgage Broker

 When people go to buy a home or other type of property, they often can't afford to pay the full purchase price up front.
 So they need to finance the purchase through a mortgage, which is a special type of loan created for just that purpose.
-To give you an idea of just how big the need for mortgages is, consider this: In 2013, most home buyers who financed their purchase had to borrow about 90 percent of the cost of their new homes.1
+To give you an idea of just how big the need for mortgages is, consider this: NAR says that most home buyers who finance their purchases have to borrow about 90 percent of the cost of their new homes.

 So it should come as no surprise that mortgage professionals are often in pretty high demand.
 Mortgage brokers, in particular, are frequently able to find good deals for home buyers or purchasers of commercial property.
 They serve as intermediaries between lending institutions and borrowers.
 As part of their work, they generally obtain the financial history and credit status of their clients, apply for mortgage loans on their behalf, and follow through with lenders to secure the requested financing.

 It's an occupation that can come with great income potential.
-For instance, the average yearly pay of mortgage brokers in the U.S. is almost $60,000.3
+For instance, the median yearly pay of loan officers (including mortgage loan officers) in the U.S. is $63,380, according to OEWS program data.*

 Finding out how to become a real estate agent is a great idea if you're a self-starter who wants to embark on a career path that puts you in charge of your own success.
 Along with wondering how to get into real estate, you may also be asking questions like, "Is real estate a good career?"
 To help you decide whether it's a good option for you, we'll address how you can get your career started and cover other areas like salary, career outlook, and tips for success.
 Let's start by examining the real estate market itself.

-According to a 2015 survey, 88 percent of U.S. households believe that becoming a homeowner is a good financial decision.
-Of the renters who were surveyed, 83 percent of them aspire to own a home in the future.1 Owning a home is said to be part of the American dream, and many citizens are pursuing that dream.
+According to a survey by NAR, 84 percent of Americans believe that becoming a homeowner is a good financial decision.
+Owning a home is said to be part of the American dream, and many citizens are pursuing that dream.